 This .9 mile loop will take you across Dukes Creek on a wooden bridge and lead you to a historic vertical shaft used by the miners from long ago.
-Since then, bats have made this their home, so keep your eyes open and you may see a few.
+Since then, bats have made this their home, so keep your eyes open, and you may see a few.

 Laurel Ridge Trail

-For a moderate hike, this trail will take you 1.6 miles to Laurel Ridge where you can witness the stunning beauty of Mt.
+For a moderate hike, this trail will take you 1.6 miles to Laurel Ridge, where you can witness the stunning beauty of Mt.
 Yonah.

 Ash Creek Trail

-On this 3 mile round-trip hike, you will travel through the beautiful woods of Smithgall and throughout the Dukes Creek area.
+On this 3-mile round-trip hike, you will travel through the beautiful woods of Smithgall and throughout the Dukes Creek area.
 Be prepared for a rugged trip and some wading through the creek at the north end of the trail.

 One of Helen's biggest draws is its supply of trout in the gorgeous Chattahoochee River.
-Although trout can make for a tasty entree, many vacationers to the area are simply looking for sport.
+Although trout can make for a tasty entree, many vacationers to the area are merely looking for a sport.
 If this rings true for you, Smithgall Woods State Park is the perfect spot to cast your line.
 While visiting the scenic park, you can enjoy some quiet time alone or bonding time with your family and friends as you sit along the banks of the river for a morning or afternoon of catch-and-release fishing.
-Be sure to make advance reservations with the park.
+Be sure to make reservations with the park.

 If you take pride in living off the land and hunting your own game, you'll want to consider visiting Smithgall Woods during the various hunting seasons throughout the year.
-You'll have the opportunity to track and hunt a variety of game ranging from small fur bearers and turkey, to larger deer and even bears.
+You'll have the opportunity to track and hunt a variety of game ranging from small furbearers and turkey to deer and even bears.
 Test your skills with a bow and arrow during archery season, using primitive weapons, or practicing your aim with your rifle or other firearms.
 If you're lucky, you might be able to bring something back to your cabin to cook up in your kitchen or on your outside grill.

 Smithgall Woods State Park offers a wide range of educational opportunities throughout the year for locals and vacationers to enjoy.
 It's easy to check the park's calendar or contact the visitor's center to learn which activities will be occurring while you're in the Helen area.
 Depending on the month or season, you might enjoy wildflower hunts, bird watching, children's events, information and events related to the gold rush and earlier settlers, and more.